-For most people, a single set of 12 repetitions with the proper weight can build strength and improve fitness as effectively as can multiple sets of the same exercise.
+For most people, a single set of 12 to 15 repetitions with the proper weight can build strength and improve fitness as effectively as can multiple sets of the same exercise.

-During strength training, simply choose a weight that tires your muscles around the 12th repetition.
-As this becomes easier, gradually increase the amount of weight to maintain a 12-repetition fatigue.
+During strength training, simply choose a weight that tires your muscles around the 12th to 15th repetition.
+As this becomes easier, gradually increase the amount of weight to maintain a 12- to 15-repetition fatigue.

 It's important to use proper technique to avoid injury.
 Also, take time to rest between each exercise to give your muscles time to recover.